After an extensive breakfast in the monastery we walk up the Traun river again (picture above).

 Around midday Schwanenstadt is reached.

-That's how it looks in church today.
-The altars are neo-Gothic.
+That's how it looks like in the church today.
+The altars are neo-gothic.

 The Way of St. James leads out of the city through this gate.